tansey-lab/batchie/docs/running.rst

 Prerequisites
 -------------

-You must have Nextflow and docker installed to run the examples shown here.
-See :ref:`install-nextflow-docker` for more details.

 Because our pipeline is recursive, we are not able to run it completely in nextflow.
 We have a small python wrapper around nextflow in ``nextflow/scripts/batchie.py`` for running this pipeline.
 All that is required to run this script is a recent version of python3 and to have nextflow installed.